-10 Days of Silence and Meditation in Rural Quebec
+10 Days of Silence and Meditation in Rural Illinois

 I tried lying down, and everything got easier.
 Relaxing was almost automatic, I presume because the body associates lying down with sleep and relaxation.
 And my hands resting on my stomach, rising and falling with every breath, were an easy point of focus.
 (I've found it a little challenging to focus on my breathing, when sat upright.)